yudhisteer/Face-Recognition-with-Masks/README.md

 ### 3.3 Inception Network
 When designing a layer for a convNet, we need to pick the type of filters we want: ```1x1```, ```3x3``` or ```5x5``` or even the type of pooling.
 To get rid of this conundrum, the inception layer allowsus to implement them all.
 So why do we use filters of different size?
 For our example, our image will be of the same dimension but the **target** in the image may be of different size, i.e, a person may stand far from the camera or one may be close to it.
 Having different kernel size allow us to extract features of different size.

-We can start by understanding the Naive version of the Inception model where we apply different types of kernel on an input and concatenante the output as shown below.
+We can start by understanding the Naive version of the Inception model where we apply different types of kernel on an input and concatenate the output as shown below.
 The idea is instead of us selecting the filter sizes, we use them all and concatanate their output and let the NN learn whichever combination of filter sizes it wants.
 However, the problem with this method is the **computational cost**.

 ![image](https://user-images.githubusercontent.com/59663734/142761227-875b8713-1edb-4058-a6c6-7f396d8cce1e.png)

 ### 3.3.1 Network in Network

-If we look at the computational cost of the ```5x5``` filters of the ```28x28x192``` input volume, we have a whopping 120M multiplies to perform.
+If we look at the computational cost of the ```5x5``` filters of the ```28x28x192``` input volume, we have a whopping ```120M``` multiplies to perform.
 It is important to remember that this is only for the ```5x5``` filter and we still need to computer for the other 2 filters and pooling layer.
 A soltution to this is to implement a ```1x1``` convolution before the ```5x5``` filter that will output the same ```28x28x32``` volume but will reduce the number of multiplies by one tenth.

 ![image](https://user-images.githubusercontent.com/59663734/142761522-9a60199a-2044-4e26-b975-aff7e6da3a81.png)